- Read our review guidelines

 When you’re just starting out, paddling in the wild can be a daunting prospect.
 But it’ll just take time to learn the techniques and you’ll be feeling confident on the water in no time.

-The best way to build confidence in your vessel is to practice in shallow, calm water or in a pool: somewhere without currents or waves.
+The best way to build confidence in your vessel and improve your kayaking experience is to practice in shallow, calm water or in a pool: somewhere without currents or waves.
+Deeper water can be less safe for beginners, especially if there are incoming waves to contend with.

 What You’ll Need: